finneh4249/T2A1-Workbook-B/README.md

 Since no swaps were needed in the third pass, the list is sorted.

-Bubble sort has a worst-case and average-case time complexity of `O(n^2)`, where `(n)` is the number of items being sorted1.
+Bubble sort has a worst-case and average-case time complexity of `O(n^2)`, where `(n)` is the number of items being sorted.
 This makes it inefficient for large lists.
 However, it has a best-case time complexity of `O(n)` when the list is already sorted, as it only needs one pass to confirm the order.

-Python

 ```py
 def bubble_sort(arr):